baeolophus/TAGS_Totally_Awesome_Geolocator_Service/README.md

  ![Step 2 completed; values are latitude 44.655523, longitude -84.647636, and dates 2014-06-13 to 2014-07-29.
 These result in a calculated sun angle of -3.42629187230021.](Step2_screenshot.PNG?raw=true "ShinyApps TAGS screen after Step 2 completed.")

 ## Step 3.
 Light threshold entry

 The default light threshold value is 5.5.
 We will leave this value as-is.
 For information on editing this value, and values that give errors, read <a href="https://github.com/baeolophus/TAGS_shiny_version#step-3-light-threshold-entry-1">the documentation for Step 3</a>.

 ## Step 4.
 Optional: change value for finding problem areas

 The default threshold for detecting problem areas in light data is 5 hours.
 We will leave this value as-is.
-For information on editing this value, read <a href="https://github.com/baeolophus/TAGS_shiny_version/blob/main/README.md#step-4-optional-change-value-for-finding-problem-areas-1">the documentation for Step 4</a>.
+For information on editing this value, read <a href="https://github.com/baeolophus/TAGS_shiny_version/blob/main/README.md#step-4-optional-change-value-for-finding-problem-areas-1">the details of functionality for Step 4</a>.

 ## Step 5.
 Find problem areas and edit your data

 To determine if the problem highlighter "red box" is working correctly, examine the example file.
 The example .lig is easier to edit if we adjust the window length to 1.

 ![Step 5 first change is moving Editing Window Length from default value of 2 to 1, keeping units as days.](Step5_screenshot1.PNG?raw=true "ShinyApps TAGS screen during adjusting Step 5 values; first change of setting editing window length value to 1.")